omr-turbo/gc-arrays-tutorial/worksheet.md

 ./main
 ```

 You should be able to see the compactor sliding 1001 objects at each global collection.

-### Run the benchmark with the compactor

 Run the benchmark with the compactor enabled, in release mode:

 ```bash
 # in the project root